mdgriffith/elm-style-animation/README.md

 ## Doubly Specified Units

-If you specify different units for a property in the UI.init vs the animation, _that property animation will also not be animated._
+If you specify different units for a property in the UI.init vs the animation, _that property animation will also not be animated_ and a warning will be logged.

 I know this is not the best solution, but there are a few reasons why it's the case.